ewaldhorn/ewaldhorn/README.md

 Who cares?
 I'm just some random chap on the internet doing random things in random technologies.
 Don't believe all the stories you hear.
 I probably don't know what I'm doing, certainly don't know what I'm talking about and most definitely should not be allowed to write code that's seen by humans or compilers.

 ## What I do
 Stuff.
 Lots and lots of stuff.
-Usually, I'll be annyoing some poor compiler by either building esoteric or truly weird and whacky apps using emerging technologies like.
+Usually, I'll be annyoing some poor [Kotlin](https://kotlinlang.org/) compiler by either building esoteric or truly weird and whacky solutions.
 If it's something that needs doing, I'll get busy doing it.
+That being said, I seldom work on mobile apps these days, as things like React Native and Flutter have mostly killed the need for native developers.
+I still enjoy Kotlin, but for desktop, web-app and API development.

 At the moment though, I'm doing a deep dive into the world of [Go](https://go.dev/) (aka Golang), because I find myself doing more backend and web assembly work these days.
 Having a lot of mobile experience is beneficial, because I can design and implement API's that make life easier for my mobile development team members.
 I'm also playing around with [TypeScript](https://www.nofuss.co.za/blog/typescript_canvas/), getting a feel for the language and the possibilities both on the web and for building API's.